Skip to content

 Admissions Scholarship

-To award outstanding HKDSE students admitted to the Faculty of Arts, the Faculty offers a scholarship starting from the 2024 intake:
+To award outstanding HKDSE students admitted to the Faculty, the Faculty offers a scholarship starting from the 2024 intake:

 Sum of HKDSE Score